halogenjs/view/Readme.md

 new HyperboneView({ model: model, el : html});
 ```

-A `return false` example: Creating a new instance of HyperboneView with a different model to process the element and all its children.
+A disruptive 'cancelling' example: Creating a new instance of HyperboneView with a different model to process the element and all its children.

 This is the parent Hypermedia document.
 Note that it contains a rel `some-rel` which points to `/some-other-document`.
 ```json